Finite-time Convergent Gossiping: Asymmetric Gossiping

 In this section, we investigate asymmetric gossiping.
 We first establish a fundamental lower bound in terms of node updates for finite-time convergence, using a combinatorial lemma.
 Then we construct a fastest algorithm using exactly that number of node updates.

-\subsection{Complexity.}
+\subsection{Complexity}

 In this subsection, we first establish the least number of node updates for finite-time convergence via asymmetric gossiping.
 Let $n=2^m+r$ with $0\leq r<2^m$.
-The following combinatorial lemma decomposes one into $n$ suitable intervals, whose proof can be found in Appendix C.
+The following combinatorial lemma decomposes $1$ into $n$ suitable fractions, whose proof can be found in Appendix C.

 \begin{lemma} Let $n=2^m+r$ with $0\leq r<2^m$.
-Introduce $F\subseteq \mathbb{R}^n$ by
+Introduce $\mathbb{F}\subseteq \mathbb{R}^n$ by

-For any $f\in F$, we define Then it holds that $\min_{f\in F}\sum_{i=1}^{n}\chi_i(f) =mn+2r$. \end{lemma}
+For any $f\in \mathbb{F}$, we define Then it holds that $\min_{f\in \mathbb{F}}\sum_{i=1}^{n}\chi_i(f) =mn+2r$. \end{lemma}

 Given any algorithm $\{P_k\}_0^{\infty}$, we continue to use the notations by which we analyze the symmetric case.
 Recall that